SALON DE SUSHI

 A particular sense of decadence intrigues you as you step through the entrance of Salon De Sushi with its creative elegance and atypical sushi experience.
 Situated on Clarendon Street, South Melbourne, Salon De Sushi believed that their vision was one that must be translated through the eyes of Studio Equator’s designers.

-Industrial Replica Tom Dixon Copper and Gold Pendant lights fill the room giving sporadic shaped reflection, and imitating an origami design, clustered above each table.
+Industrial Tom Dixon copper and gold pendant lights fill the room giving sporadic shaped reflection, and imitating an origami structure, clustered above each table.

 Once you reach the end of the space, a polished wooden box-like fit out is dressed with beautiful timber walls, floors and ceilings, and holds a space for communal dining.
 Inside this chic dolls house lies a black custom designed communal table.
 This is another version of Studio Equator’s famous “Frankenstein Table” where they have mixed and matched tables and materials and physically fixed 3-4 tables together to create one.